mlanser/f451-piF451/README.md

 ## Custom application settings in SETTINGS.TOML

-The 'settings.toml' file holds various custom application settings and secrets (e.g. Adafruit IO keys, etc.) and this file should **NOT** be included in 'git' commits.
+The 'settings.toml' file holds various custom application settings and secrets (e.g. Adafruit IO keys, etc.), and this file should **NOT** be included in 'git' commits.

-It is recommended to copy the '*settings.example*' to '*settings.toml*' and then customize the values in '*settings.toml*' as nedeed for the specific device that the application is running on.
+It is recommended to copy the '*settings.example*' to '*settings.toml*' and then customize the values in '*settings.toml*' as needed for the specific device that the application is running on.

 ### Adafruit IO settings